 The student's supervisory committee recommends the external examiner, and the supervisor then makes an informal inquiry as to the prospective external examiner's willingness to serve.
-If the individual is prepared to serve, the nomination is then made by the supervisor supported by the appropriate Chair to the Vice President Research and Graduate Programs or designate who makes the formal invitation to the external examiner.
+If the individual is prepared to serve, the nomination is then made by the supervisor supported by the appropriate Chair to the Dean who makes the formal invitation to the external examiner.